โš’๏ธSetting up

 Sending a file back and forth to your friend can work, but it's a big hassle, and it's possible to lose work if you aren't using the most recent version.
 A software that tracks and organizes the changes to your file is called version control.
 GitHub is a free software that can do this.

 Twee is the source code behind the Twine games.
 It has all the code stuff.
+There is a compiler for Twee called Tweego.

 Section on using Github goes here.